Content on this page was generated by AI and has not been manually reviewed.

 Can I enable performance counters on a SQL Server Express edition?

 Yes, SQL Server Express includes performance counters. however, some enterprise-only features may not be present.
 The steps to enable or repair counters are the same.
-Why your kodi wont connect to server and how to fix it — Quick fixes, common causes, and setup tips
+How to enable sftp server in ubuntu a comprehensive guide 2026

 What if I don’t see SQLServer in PerfMon after repair?